Sciss/Mellite/CONTRIBUTING.md

 - Build your changes locally to ensure all the tests pass (typically `sbt clean test`).

-- Push your branch to the git hosting service (e.g. framagit):
+- Push your branch to the git hosting service (e.g. GitLab):

     ```shell
     git push origin issue-descriptive-name-branch
     ```

-- In the git hosting service (e.g. framagit), send a pull request to the upstream `work` branch, or to `master` branch if no `work` branch exists.
+- In the git hosting service (e.g. GitLab), send a pull request to the upstream `work` branch, or to `master` branch if no `work` branch exists.
   If you are unsure about which branch to use as reference, consult with us first (through the issue tracker) to determine the best point of merge.